kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

            </Configuration>'
 ```

-This configuration outputs logs to the console and to the Logstash instance on specified address.
+This configuration outputs logs to the console and to the Logstash instance on the specified address.

 ### Log endpoint calls